Nick-Damico/rails_quiz/README.md

 ### Current Features

 - **Quiz and Flashcard Creation**: Users can create custom quizzes and flashcards for studying.
+- **Study Groups**: Organize your quizzes and flashcards into a related topic or grouping.
 - **User Management**: Secure user accounts to organize and manage your study materials.

 ### Upcoming Features